Sekihoku Main Line: Services

 The Okhotsk limited express train, named after the Sea of Okhotsk, runs from Sapporo to Abashiri with two daily return workings.
 The Taisetsu limited express train runs from Asahikawa to Abashiri with two return workings daily.
-The limited rapid train Kitami operates between Asahikawa and Kitami, with one return service daily.
+The rapid train Kitami operates between Asahikawa and Abashiri, with one return service daily.

 Local services along the line are roughly divided into three segments.
 In the segment between Asahikawa and Kamikawa, the line functions as a commuter rail of Asahikawa City.
 There is one local train service per one to two hours.
 The segment between Kamikawa and Engaru is a sparsely populated area.
 Between Kamikawa and Shirataki, a local train runs one lap per day.
 For the segment between Engaru and Abashiri, there is one local train service per one to two hours.